medavox/distribackup/docs/Distribackup Structs.md

 Archive State
 -------------

-A full copy of the archive state, as of the last commit.
+A full copy of the archive state, as of the last edition.

 All the files are separate and independent from the working directory (which users interact with), so that: